simonwm/tacco/README.md

 # TACCO: Transfer of Annotations to Cells and their COmbinations

 TACCO is a python framework for working with categorical and compositional annotations for high-dimensional observations, in particular for transferring annotations from single cell to spatial transcriptomics data.
-An extensive ever expanding documentation is accessible [here](https://simonwm.github.io/tacco/).
+TACCO comes with an extensive ever expanding [documentation](https://simonwm.github.io/tacco/) and a set of [example notebooks](https://github.com/simonwm/tacco_examples).

 ## How to install TACCO